allaway-test/accent/doc/ROADMAP.md

 - **v0.7** - Enable interopability via MCP; and more composable agent framework where agents can share tools.
 (Focus on interopability and composability.)
     - Implement global tools registry.
-    - Add MCP server capability to serve tools.
+    - Add MCP server capability to provide tools via preferred external clients.

-- **v0.8** - Enable reusable curation workflows via MCP prompts.
+    - (v0.7.2+) Enable reusable curation workflows via MCP prompts, such as curation of Synapse datasets with an org-specific data model.
-    - Agentic curation of external sources into structured format (e.g. Synapse metadata compliant with a data model).